-To complicate this already ambiguous dual structure-inseparably both language and performance-intrinsic to the notion of the text as "score," we must factor in a third mode: the relation of these texts to object production.
-From the manipulation of everyday materials as props and sound-generating devices in Young's early compositions to the sculptural production undertaken by Brecht, Ono, and others, many of these early word pieces could take object form or produce a material residue: material objects potentially presented for exhibition, just as the scores themselves could be (and were) exhibited.
-Working with an implicitly tripartite structure that allows them to be "realized" as language, object, and performance, certain of these event scores anticipate subsequent projects, by artists like Robert Morris and Joseph Kosuth, that explicitly investigate the tripartite structure of the sign (and which engage the photographic and overtly reproductive dimensions repressed in the earlier work).13 By setting up chains of substitutions (but also bifurcations, hesitations, and unravelings) among word, sign, object, action, and so forthall contained within a single word-a perplexing little text like Brecht's Exit opens onto the enigmatic abyss of the semiotic, opening a door to the entry of linguistic structures and material into visual art of the 1960s.
+Young's early compositions to the sculptural production undertaken by Brecht, Ono and others, many of these early word pieces could take object form or produce a material residue: material objects potentially presented for exhibition, just as the scores themselves could be (and were) exhibited.
+Working with an implicitly tripartite structure that allows them to be "realized" as language, object, and performance, certain of these event scores anticipate subsequent projects, by artists like Robert Morris and Joseph Kosuth, that explicitly investigate the tripartite structure of the sign (and which engage the photographic and overtly reproductive dimensions repressed in the earlier work).
+By setting up chains of substitutions (but also bifurcations, hesitations, and unravelings) among word, sign, object, action, and so forth, all contained within a single word, a perplexing little text like Brecht's "Exit" opens onto the enigmatic abyss of the semiotic, opening a door to the entry of linguistic structures and material into visual art of the 1960s.

 How might such a sparse, focused practice emerge from or alongside such programmatic cacophony?
 And why would it occur under the guise of "music"?
-Here, the complex renegotiation of Dada and collage legacies that occurs in the late 1950s is perhaps crucial.
-Among the materials collected in An Anthology are all manner of neo-Dadaist concrete poetry, sound poetry, chance compositions, and simultaneities-many of which could be performed live.
-Event scores, however, were rarely read aloud-the linguistic performativity they propose is closer to that of the iterability of the sign than to that of an overtly oral (and more conventionally literary) performance poetics.
+Here, the complex renegotiation of dada and collage legacies that occurs in the late 1950s is perhaps crucial.
+Among the materials collected in An Anthology are all manner of neo-dadaist concrete poetry, sound poetry, chance compositions, and simultaneities-many of which could be performed live.
+Event scores, however, were rarely read aloud-the linguistic "performativity" they propose is closer to that of the iterability of the sign than to that of an overtly oral (and more conventionally "literary") performance poetics.
 Rather than pulverizing language into sonorous fragments, the scores focus on the instructions themselves as poetic material.
-This alternate poetics, of deeply prosaic everyday statements, comprised of short, simple, vernacular words presented in the quasi-instrumental forms of lists and instructions, emerged in the postwar era as a countermodel to the earlier avant-garde practices of asyntacticality, musicality, and semiotic disruption.14 Yet this poetics by no means represents a simple departure from or rejection of collage aesthetics, but, as we shall see, a complex transformation of its semiotic engagement, one that pursues the logic of the fragment to unprecedented levels of isolation, focus, and reduction.
+This alternate poetics, of deeply prosaic everyday statements, comprised of short, simple, vernacular words, presented in the quasi-instrumental forms of lists and instructions, emerges in the postwar era as a counter-model to the earlier avant-garde practices of asyntacticality, musicality, and semiotic disruption.14 Yet this poetics by no means represents a simple departure from or rejection of collage aesthetics, but, as we shall see, a complex transformation of its semiotic engagement, one which pursues the logic of the fragment to unprecedented levels of isolation, focus, and reduction.